Frequently Asked Questions

 Composers can also apply for bursaries and grants to fund new projects or develop their skills.
 They may also receive royalties from performances, broadcasts and streaming, or payment for the hire or sale of their scores.

-Composers will draw on a variety of these, but being able to be a full-time composer is rare.
+Composers will draw on a variety of these, but being a full-time composer is increasingly rare.

 Composers almost always have private or other income streams - such as teaching, performing, music directing, conducting, or a job entirely outside of music altogether – to actually earn a living.

-All of which means less time creating new music.
+All of which means less new music will ultimately reach the public.

 Streaming services such as Spotify & Apple Music have revolutionised the way we listen, but for composers these platforms have had a drastic impact on the money they receive for their creative work.

-Compare supporting a composer on Music Patron (£10 per month) with a music streaming subscription (around £10.99 per month).
-Spotify pays roughly £0.003 per stream.
-With this in mind, a composer would need 500,000 monthly streams on Spotify to earn minimum wage.
+Compare supporting the creation of new music on Music Patron with a music streaming subscription.
+Spotify pays roughly £0.003 per stream, which means a composer would need 500,000 monthly streams to generate meaningful support for creating new work.

-In addition, the unstable economy and cuts in public funding have resulted in less music being created and fewer opportunities for composers to take risks and innovate.
+In addition, the unstable economy and cuts in public funding have meant composers find it harder to take risks and innovate, resulting in less new music being created for public audiences.

 Read more about the effect of public funding cuts on new music in the UK, and the role Music Patron can play ensuring an inclusive, diverse and representative new music industry.